-- 136. If a fire were to occur in an escape route or spread to material in the escape route, this would be a particularly difficult and threatening situation preventing occupants from escaping.
-Corridors and stairways that form part of escape routes should be kept clear and hazard free at all times.
+- 139. If a fire were to occur in an escape route or spread to material in the escape route, this would be a particularly difficult and threatening situation preventing occupants from escaping.
+Corridors, stairways and designated areas, such as floor marked areas, that form part of escape routes should be kept clear and hazard free at all times.
 Items that may be a source of fuel or ignition should not be located on any corridor or stairway that will be used as an escape route (reduction in escape route width may also be an issue).
 Such items include:

 - Portable heaters;

 - Gas cylinders for supplying heaters;

 - Cooking appliances;

 - Upholstered furniture;

 - Coat racks:

-- Vending machines;
+- · Vending machines;

 - Gas pipes, meters, and similar fittings;

-- Electrical equipment, such as photocopiers;
+- · Electrical equipment, such as photocopiers;

-- Seasonal decorations; and
+- Combustibles, such as refuse and catering supplies; and

-- Combustibles, such as refuse and catering supplies.
+- Loaded trolleys and pallets.